Kadest-Tech/entra-identity-governance-toolkit/README.md

 * ✅ **Least-privilege access**

-The environment models the identity system of a fictional regional healthcare organization called **Northlake Regional Health**.
+The environment models the identity system of a fictional regional Healthcare organization called **Northlake Regional Health**.

 No real employees, patients, or Protected Health Information (PHI) are used.